 Management believes that all of these non-GAAP financial measures provide an additional means of analyzing the current period's results against the corresponding prior period's results.
 However, these non-GAAP financial measures should be viewed in addition to, and not as a substitute for, the Company's reported results prepared in accordance with GAAP.
-Our non-GAAP financial measures are not meant to be considered in isolation or as a substitute for comparable GAAP measures and should be read only in conjunction with our Condensed Consolidated Financial Statements prepared in accordance with GAAP.
+Our non-GAAP financial measures are not meant to be consolidated Financial Statements prepared in accordance with GAAP.
 Our management regularly uses our supplemental non-GAAP financial measures internally to understand, manage and evaluate our business and make operating decisions.
 These non-GAAP measures are among the primary factors management uses in planning for and forecasting future periods.
 Compensation of our executives is based in part on the performance of our business based on these non-GAAP measures.